duparq/hwa/README.md

 with the `doxygen/html/index.html` page.

-Examples {#examples}
+Examples
 ========

-The `atmel/avr/examples/` directory contains example projects aimed at illustrating various features of HWA for @ref attinyx4 "Atmel ATtiny44/84",
+The `atmel/avr/examples/` directory contains example projects aimed at illustrating various features of HWA for the Atmel ATtiny44/84, ATmega328P and ATtiny45/85 devices.
-@ref atmegax8 "ATmega328P" and @ref attinyx5 "ATtiny45/85" devices.

 The `main.c` file of each example project gives informations about what it does and how you can test it.
 A Python application, usually named `main.py`, is